 During our voyage, we also travel near the chaotic north-polar ice cap’s edge to spot polar bears chasing their prey.
 We have a unique opportunity to observe pure nature and rarely see extraordinary phenomena at the dynamic boundary between unyielding ice and an abundant sea.

 WHAT MAKES THIS TRIP EXTRAORDINARY

-- You will be following in the historic footsteps of early whalers, polar explorers, and scientific expeditions.
+You will be tracing the steps taken by early polar explorers, whalers, and scientific expeditions.

 If you have any questions, please let us know.
 We are here to help you!